PRACTICE DIRECTION 63 – INTELLECTUAL PROPERTY CLAIMS

 - Section IV – Provisions about final orders

-- Section V – Provisions about proceedings in a patents county court
+- Section V – Provisions about proceedings in the Intellectual Property Enterprise Court

 SECTION I – PROVISIONS ABOUT PATENTS AND THOSE OTHER RIGHTS WITHIN THE SCOPE OF SECTION I OF PART 63